ewalke19/PHYS4840/Final Project/README.md

                                    f"Cave: {t[3][2]} "+
                                    f"Museum: {t[3][3]} "+
                                    f"Garden: {t[3][4]}")
-# If 1 is printed, the activity is within the best budget combo.
-If 0 is printed, it is not within the best budget combo.
+# If 1 is printed, the activity is within the best time combo.
+If 0 is printed, it is not within the best time combo.

 print(f"Total Time of the Best Combo: {best_combo_time}") print(f"Spare Time: {t[0].min()}")